vatpac-technology/sops/docs/worldflight/Aerodromes/adelaide.md

 #### 23A30D
 Landing aircraft will be instructed to vacate **right** (any exit).

+!!! example
+    Instruct aircraft that are observed vacating at **D2** to *remain this frequency*, as ADC owns the taxiway.

 #### 05A30D
 Landing aircraft will be instructed to vacate **left** (any exit).

+!!! example
+    Instruct aircraft that are observed vacating at **D2** to *remain this frequency*, as ADC owns the taxiway.

 #### 05A12D
 Landing aircraft will be instructed to vacate **right** via *Southern Grass* or **D2**.